DoSOCSv2/DoSOCSv2/README.md

     $ dosocs2 newconfig
     dosocs2: wrote config file to /home/tgurney/.config/dosocs2/dosocs2.conf

-The default config uses a SQLite database.
-Open up the config file and change the database file path in variable `connection_uri` to whatever path you like, e.g.:
+The default config uses a SQLite database stored in your home directory.
+If you like, you can open the config file and change the `connection_uri` variable to create the database at a different location.

-    connection_uri = sqlite:////home/tgurney/.dosocs2.sqlite3

 If you have [FOSSology](http://www.fossology.org/) installed, you also need to set the path of the default `nomos` scanner if it is not already correct.
+Likewise for any of the other supported scanners (see [doc/scanners.md](doc/scanners.md))

 Finally, to create all necessary tables and views in the database: